kayondomartin/rust/src/doc/style-guide/src/expressions.md

 For comparison operators, because for `T op U`, `&T op &U` is also implemented: if you have `t: &T`, and `u: U`, prefer `*t op u` to `t op &u`.
-In general, within expressions, prefer dereferencing to taking references, unless necessary (e.g. to avoid an unnecessarily expensive operation).
+In general, within expressions, prefer dereferencing to taking references.

 Use parentheses liberally, do not necessarily elide them due to precedence.
 Tools should not automatically insert or remove parentheses.
 Do not use spaces to indicate precedence.

-If line-breaking, block-indent each subsequent line.
-For assignment operators, break after the operator; for all other operators, put the operator on the subsequent line.
-Put each sub-expression on its own line:
+If line-breaking, put the operator on a new line and block indent.
+Put each sub-expression on its own line.
+E.g.,

 ```rust
 foo_bar